xiaoyexu/XYBase/README.md

 -(void)turnOffBusyFlag;
 ```
 A practical way is to implement the logic in base class in order to have consistent behavior across the app.
-E.g. You can have UIAlertController field ac in base class implement below:
+E.g. You can have an UIAlertController field ac in base class and implement like below:

 ```
 -(void)turnOnBusyFlag{